 How Buoys Help

 Real-time monitoring devices continuously collect data, as autonomous devices do.
 What makes them special is that they also transmit data as it is collected.
-Every 10 to 60 minutes, data are sent via cellular transmission to locations where they can be captured by websites and apps.
+Every 10 to 60 minutes, data is sent via cellular transmission to locations where they can be captured by websites and apps.

 Illinois-Indiana Sea Grant owns and maintains two real-time monitoring buoys that are deployed annually in nearshore Lake Michigan in the waters of Michigan City, Indiana and Wilmette, Illinois.
 IISG also displays the most recent data for two other real-time buoys in the Illinois waters of Lake Michigan near Winthrop Harbor and Waukegan, both operated by the Illinois State Geological Survey.